-Notice: 11/24/2018 – This trail and many others in the Columbia River Gorge are closed until further notice, sometime in 2018 or later, due to the Eagle Creek Fire.
+Notice: 1/1/2021 – This trail is now open.
+Several trails in the Columbia River Gorge are closed until further notice, sometime in 2021 or later, due to the Eagle Creek Fire.

 35 miles east of Portland, Oregon in the Columbia River National Scenic Area.